BlockstreamResearch/simplicity-contracts/README.md

   - Expiry (grantor): after expiry, burns grantor tokens and withdraws the corresponding collateral to a P2PK recipient (fees deducted from collateral input).
   - Cancellation: burns both tokens and withdraws a portion of collateral to a P2PK recipient (fees deducted from collateral input).
   - The covenant expects specific output ordering and conditional change outputs; the CLI constructs outputs in that order.

+- Simple Storage
+  - Init: issues a slot asset and a reissuance token, binds `StorageArguments` and persists the initial entropy for later reissuance.
+  - Update: enforces that output[0] remains at the covenant with `SLOT_ID` set to `NEW_VALUE`.
+    - Burn path (decrease): burns the exact delta to OP_RETURN at index 1.
+    - Mint path (increase): consumes the reissuance token UTXO and enforces a covenant output at the next index.
+  - Only the bound owner key may authorize updates (Schnorr over `sig_all_hash`).
+  - See `crates/contracts/src/simple_storage/README.md` for details.

 ## Getting started